BrandonMFong/rustc-dev-guide/src/building/how-to-build-and-run.md

 Also, using `x` rather than `x.py` is recommended as:

-> `./x` is the most likely to work on every system (on Unix it runs the shell script
+> `./x` most likely works on every system (on Unix it runs the shell script
 > that does python version detection, on Windows it will probably run the
 > powershell script - certainly less likely to break than `./x.py` which often just
 > opens the file in an editor).[^1]